Prezent/doctrine-translatable/doc/xml-mapping.md

 Xml mapping
 ============

-If you don't (want to) use annotations for your doctrine mappings, you can use the xml driver.
+If you don't (want to) use attributes for your doctrine mappings, you can use the xml driver.

 ## Enabling the Xml driver